Fictive-Flame/www/src/content/posts/fictive-air/post.md

 ---
 At Fictive Flame, storytelling is at the heart everything we do.
 After all, a good story is often an inspiration, offering a reason to try a new restaurant, go on an adventure, or learn a new skill.

 During the last year, our mission to tell more engaging stories has led us to the skies.
-Our Founder and Creative Director, Nicholas, is a FAA certified Part 107 pilot, which makes our flights safe, and compliant.
+Our Founder and Creative Director, Nicholas, is an FAA certified Part 107 pilot, which makes our flights safe, and compliant.
 This isn’t performance, either.
 Companies operating without a Part 107 certified pilot can incur huge penalties, often per violation.
 It also means we can operate in airspace that is off limits to recreational pilots, too.

 Today, we’re entering a new chapter of professional aerial imaging, as we move from being a certified and insured drone operator, to a builder of custom aircraft.
 Introducing Fictive Air, an American-made, Category 1 multirotor drone, designed for high-end cinematic flying in close proximity to people and vehicles.
 It’s built for advanced pilots, tuned for precision, and compliant at liftoff.